A Sports Car EV?

 Brakes have to inspire confidence and provide a great feel, so you can be sure your car is going to stop consistently in a set distance and from any speed.
 You obviously have to factor road conditions into this and a great sportscar will be providing you detailed information on this too.

 Rob's 450kg Fisher Fury R1 had astounding braking once the Yokohama A048R tyres were up to temperature.
 He has never driven another car that can stop so quickly.
-A large part of this was down to the 450kg mass and the super sticky tyres but, it also had perfect brake balance front and rear, set with a brake bias adjuster.
+A large part of this was down to the 450kg mass and the super sticky tyres but, it also had perfect brake balance front and rear, set with a manual brake bias adjuster.
 The brakes were also unassisted, to provide a superb feel and the calipers and brake cylinders were chosen specifically to facilitate this.

 Suspension